CommunityHoneyNetwork/chn-docs/docs/wordpot.md

 * WORDPOT_JSON: (string) The location to store the registration information returned from the HPFeeds server.
 * WORDPRESS_PORT: (integer) The web server port for the Wordpot daemon.
 In containerized applications, this is _inside the container_, and the port can still be mapped to a different port on the host.

-# Deploying Wordpot with Docker and docker-compose

-This example covers how to build and deploy an example [Wordpot honypot](https://github.com/gbrindisi/wordpot) and connect it to a running CommunityHoneyNetwork server for collection of data.

-## Prerequisites

-The default deployment model uses Docker and Docker Compose to deploy containers for the project's tools, and so, requires the following:

-* Docker >= 1.13.1
-* Docker Compose >= 1.15.0

 ## Building and Deploying Wordpot